 His creator-owned projects include 'Morton Stone: Undertaker' and 'Red Kelso', a pulp-inspired adventure series.
 Other comic books he drew for are 'The Olympians' and 'Planet of the Apes: Urchak's Folly'.
 In 2002, he started working with Will Eisner on new versions of his classic characters 'John Law, Detective', 'Lady Luck' and 'Mr. Mystic'.
 These stories were first published online and then were published in 2004 by IDW Publishing.
 He now makes a we comic starring Robert E. Howard's comedy western character 'Breckinridge Elkins'.

 He cites the work of Hergé, Roy Crane, Will Eisner and Alex Toth as his artistic inspirations.
-Since 1990, Gary has lived in Perth, Western Australia with his wife Tracy, and son Jake.
-In 2002, he started working with Will Eisner on a new version of his old character 'John Law, Detective' which was transformed into Spirit stories way back in 1948.
+In 1990, Gary moved to Perth, Western Australia with his wife Tracy, and son Jake.
+He now lives and works in Tasmania.